Work for us

 - Demonstrated strong time management, organizational, and problem-solving skills

-- A minimum of one year of previous writing center and/or peer tutoring experience is preferred
+- A minimum of one year of previous writing center and/or similar peer tutoring experience is preferred

 Applying